 Content Marketing

-21 Marketing Terms to Impress/Annoy Your Colleagues
+21 Marketing Terms to Impress and Annoy Your Colleagues

-snobI was sitting at home catching up on some reading tonight.
-I’m a pretty simple guy so whenever I hit some new terminology, I often click over to Wikipedia to figure out what the heck I’m reading.
+I was at home catching up on some reading tonight.
+I’m a pretty simple guy, so whenever I hit some new terminology, I often click over to a search engine or dictionary to figure out what I’m reading.
 I’m also getting up there in years… so after I read what it is, I roll my eyes and go back to reading.

 Here are some of those terms: